 021 913 1868

-Click on photos to view enlargements.
+Click on photos to view enlargements and captions.

 According to Robert Reiner (PhD) of the Department of Psychiatry at New York University Medical Centre, ”The importance of a hobby or creative pursuit cannot be over-emphasized.
 If we don’t allow our bodies to rest from the pressures of everyday life, we are placing ourselves at risk for heart disease or other illnesses/ Creative activities and hobbies – like sewing – can help a person focus on something productive and get away from their worries for a while”.